Cart Abandonment

 Set Your Exit Conditions

-If a person’s cart is empty or does not exist, they will exit the campaign and not receive a reminder email.
-This prevents your campaign from sending messages to your customers if they complete their purchase before the delay ends.
+By default, profiles will exit when they stop meeting the trigger condition.
+If a profile’s cart is empty or does not exist, they will exit the automation and will not receive a reminder email.
+This prevents your automation from sending messages to your customers if they complete their purchase before the delay ends.

 Create Your Workflow Using a Delay